 11. High Key Quay Australia, $65 at Nordstrom

-A classic pair of aviators great for most face shapes.
+A classic pair of aviators can be a good match for most face shapes.

 12. Cateye, $10 at Target